Ldpe2G/DeepLearningForFun/Mxnet-Scala/Pix2Pix/README.md

 But you can reproduce the results by using the `train_pix2pix.sh` script to train your own model.

- You just need to provide the input image path, pretrain model path and set the corresponding direction.
+ You need to provide the input image path, pretrain model path and set the corresponding direction.

 ```bash
 PREAREIN_G_MODEL=